RaoAkif/RentACar-Frontend/README.md

 # Rent A Car

-> This project is based on an app to rent cars.
+> This project is full stack website for renting cars.
 The main view of the app presents a list of different cars to the user, allowing the user to view the details of each car, rent the car, and see the user's current rents.
-**The app allows to add or remove cars that are going to show to the users (Only for the Admin pendant)
+The app allows the user to add or remove cars (Only if the User is signed in.)

 **[Back-End](https://github.com/RaoAkif/RentACar-Backend)**